About the Institute for Legislative and Governmental Affairs

 Moderator: Art Wolf

-The speakers will focus on decisions involving freedom of religion, freedom of speech and assembly, affirmative action for racial minorities, and same gender marriage.
+The speakers focused on decisions involving freedom of religion, freedom of speech and assembly, affirmative action for racial minorities, and same gender marriage.

 Friday, October 24, 2014, 2:30 p.m.
 Moot Court Room/Law Common